Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Verification of finite codimensionality condition in optimal control problems

 Hence, the Robinson constraint qualification does not hold and the following estimate fails for solutions to $(\ref{LLZ6})$:

-But Theorem $\ref{LLZZ**}$ implies that the above inequality holds, if an extra term with a compact operator $\mathcal G$ is added.
-This weaker estimate is enough to obtain a Fritz John type necessary condition for optimal controls of the problem $(\ref{ocp3})$. \end{remark}
+But Theorem $\ref{LLZZ**}$ implies that when $C_2$ is an invertible matrix, the above inequality will hold, if an extra term with a compact operator $\mathcal G$ is added to it.
+This weaker estimate is enough to obtain a Fritz John condition for the optimal control problem $(\ref{ocp3})$. \end{remark}